Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space: Analytic extensions of catenoids in

-is a real analytic $2$-dimensional DC-manifold with finitely many DC-points.
+is a real analytic $2$-dimensional $\op{DC}$-manifold with finitely many $\op{DC}$-points.
 It can be easily checked that $\hat f_{\op{SE}}^\mu$ is a proper map, and its image is congruent to the image of the exceptional W-catenoid $f^{\mbox{ II}}_{\mu}$ given in \cite{FKKRUY3}.